Malaysia Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Malaysia's rate dropped from 24% to 10% Section 122 (effective Feb 24, expires ~July 24, 2026).
 A 14-point reduction that significantly improves the economics of Malaysian exports.
-Section 232 steel and aluminum tariffs of 50% remain unchanged.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 Malaysia's semiconductor packaging and testing exports have grown as companies diversify supply chains.
 CPTPP membership signals trade openness, though the US is not a CPTPP member.

 Tips for Importers

 The 14-point tariff reduction makes Malaysian goods substantially more competitive.
 Semiconductors and most electronic components enter at 0% MFN duty, so the 10% Section 122 tariff is now the only layer — down from 24%.
 For rubber gloves and palm oil, the reduction from 24% to 10% meaningfully changes landed cost calculations.
 Malaysia's irreplaceable role in semiconductor packaging (Intel Penang, Broadcom, Infineon) means switching is impractical for many electronics importers.
-Plan for the Section 122 expiry (~July 24, 2026) — if it lapses without replacement, Malaysian goods would face only MFN rates.
+Plan for the Section 122 expiry (~July 24, 2026) — and note the 10% layer is also under active legal challenge (the Court of International Trade ruled it unlawful May 7, 2026; the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting pending appeal).
+If it lapses or is struck down without replacement, Malaysian goods would face only MFN rates.
 Explore whether Malaysia's CPTPP membership creates alternative supply chain routing advantages.

 US import duties on goods from Malaysia are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Malaysia, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Malaysia rates with other countries to evaluate sourcing alternatives.